Acceptance Devices | PAX A77 Terminal User Guide

 1. Find the battery cover on the bottom-rear of the terminal.

-2. Open the battery cover by sliding the battery cover hatch to the opposite side of its current position.
+2. To open the battery cover, slide the battery cover hatch to the opposite side of its current position.

-3. Note the orientation of the battery before removing it so that you can reinstall the battery correctly.
+3. Note the orientation of the battery before removing it so that you can reinstall it correctly.

 4. Remove the battery and pull off the white plastic seal to expose the electrical contacts.